-- ✓ Chair Randall explained to the Authority that consistent with prior practice, the Authority will continue to meet the second Thursday of every month with the month of August being an exception as no meeting is scheduled. - ✓ She also pointed out that due to the second Thursday in November being Veteran's Day, the proposed meeting date is the third Thursday of the month. - ✓ Chair Randall moved adoption of the Authority Meeting Schedule for calendar year 2021; seconded by Board Member Cristol.
+- ✓ Chair Randall explained to the Authority that consistent with prior practice, the Authority will continue to meet the second Thursday of every month with the month of August being an exception since there are no meetings. - ✓ She also pointed out that due to the second Thursday in November being Veteran's Day, the proposed meeting date has been moved back a week to the following Thursday. - ✓ Chair Randall moved adoption of the Authority Meeting Schedule for calendar year 2021; seconded by Board Member Cristol.
 Motion passed unanimously.